Propy/Propy.AuctionBidProxyLoan/README.md

     bytes32 _merkleRoot
   ) external;

+  // If we want to update the config of this factory function adjustFactoryConfig(
+    address _clonableAuctionBidProxyLoanReference,
+    address _clonableMerkleProofMinimalReference,
+    address _whitelist
+  ) external;

   // Emitted when the factory creates a new clone of ClonableAuctionBidProxyLoan.sol & ClonableMerkleProofMinimal.sol
   event NewBidProxy(
     address indexed auctionDestination,